spiroyster/jahoutf/README.md

 # jahoutf
-Just another header only unit testing framework...
+Just another header only unit testing framework... jahoutf is a single header unit testing framework with no dependencies other than C++ STL.
+There is an in-built test runner which compiles to a stand alone executable, as well as xUnit (XML) compatible output to deliver test results.
+Macros are used extensively, and ultimately I would like to make them the same as googletest so, in theory, should be compatible with current googletest tests and can be a drop in replacement.

+### Supported

-* Lightweight
+* Lightweight.
-* Header only
+* (Single) Header only.
-* STL only
+* STL only.
-* xUnit output
+* xUnit output.
-* Test runner
+* (In-built) Test runner.
-* Fixtures supported
+* Fixtures supported.
 * Parameterised values suported.
 * Customisable output and reporting.
+* Test Shuffling.
-* Test Shuffling
+* Test pattern-matching.

+### Not supported

+* Mocking
+* Section tests (Program in-situ tests)

 [Creating Tests](#creating-tests)

 [Running Tests](#running-tests)

 [Customisation](#customising)

+-Z must be used for correct macro expansion with msvc.

 ## Quick Example